Computationally Efficient Replicable Learning of Parities and Applications: Proof of Theorem

-\textbf{Runtime:} Algorithm \ref{alg:parity} first invokes \textsc{RepLinearSpan} which runs in time $O(m^2 d^3)$.
-In Step~2, the algorithm solves a system of at most $m$ linear equations in $d$ variables over $\mathbb{F}_2$, which can be done via Gaussian elimination.
+\textbf{Running Time:} \\ Algorithm 2 first invokes \text{RepLinearSpan} over dimension $d+1$, which runs in time $O(m^2 d^3)$.
+Checking whether $e_{d+1} \in U^*$ requires $O(d^3)$ operations.
+Filtering the dataset takes $O(md)$ operations.
+Solving a system of at most $m$ linear equations in $d$ variables over $\mathbb{F}_2$ takes $O(md^2)$ time via Gaussian elimination.
 Finally, sampling a solution requires $O(d^2)$ time.
-Overall, Algorithm \ref{alg:parity} runs in time $O(m^2 d^3)$.
+Overall, the runtime is bounded by $O(m^2 d^3)$. \end{proof}

-\remove{\textbf{Accuracy:} By Theorem~\ref{thm:linspan}, for a sufficiently large sample size $m$, the subspace $V^*$ returned in Step 1 covers at least a $1-\frac{\varepsilon}{2}$ fraction of the input $S$.
-The hypothesis $f_w$ is consistent with all examples in $V^* \cap S$, and therefore, its empirical error satisfies $L_S(f_w) \le \frac{\varepsilon}{2}$.

-Following the generalization properties of replicable algorithms (Lemma \ref{lm:rep_gen}), a hypothesis $h$ produced by a $\rho$-replicable algorithm satisfies: